lrdeng/Lirong_Deng/index.md

 - Strong passions for applying expertise including statistical and optimization methods to tackle research and engineering challenges to advance modeling and uncertainty analysis of low-carbon economy, renewable energy, and market mechanisms.

 ## RESEARCH EXPERIENCE
-### Visiting Researcher
+### Visiting Researcher, University of California, Berkeley, May 2019 - July 2020
-University of California, Berkeley
+- Developed a techno-economic study on storage management based on Markov decision process
--Developed a techno-economic study on storage management based on Markov decision process -Proposed a threshold structure of the optimal policy for a price-maker welfare-maximizing energy storage
+- Proposed a threshold structure of the optimal policy for a price-maker welfare-maximizing energy storage

 ### Projects
 **Developed a techno-economic study on storage management based on Markov decision process**